thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * store in persistent data the number of time litoy is run since its last db check, then print a reminder to check the db if it's above 50
     * use something in ascii to plot the deltas https://stackoverflow.com/questions/20295646/python-ascii-plots-in-terminal
     * metadata should contain the name of the url tab : https://github.com/impredicative/urltitle/  or  https://gist.github.com/anderser/1682452
+    * a shortcut could maybe be used to pull up the beginning of the article, to make it easier to compare
     * metadata field should actually never appear while fighting, write it in the readme
+    * check if replacing ' with ` in url doesnt break anything (`)
     * rename all elos to elo1 elo2 etc, and write the dictionnary that translates the name when printing, same with deltas (rename to delta1 etc)
+        * store mode as mode_nb and mode_word
     * investigate wether to user this to manage settings :  https://pypi.org/project/simple-settings/
     * randomly add a warning that YOU'RE GONNA DIE SOMEDAY, along with some stats as to how probable it is
     * investigate how --list and --ranks should differ